Management of Care: Delegation & Ethics Scenarios

 Act in the patient's best interest and promote well-being.

-Clinical Example: The nurse advocates for pain management even when the healthcare team is dismissive of patient complaints.
+Clinical example: The nurse advocates for pain management even when the healthcare team is dismissive of patient complaints.

 Nonmaleficence